-The Activist Lab allows students to develop leadership skills through mini-leadership institutes that will include seminars, journal clubs, and more.
+The Activist Lab allows students to develop leadership skills through mini-leadership institutes that will include seminars, lunch n’ learns, and more.

 In the Activist Lab, students are able to join together to develop and implement service activities within the surrounding communities focused on the selected advocacy topics.

 Through the activities done within the Activist Lab, students may be able to fulfill many of their APE and ILE requirements needed for graduation.
 Activities include volunteering at the Lab and participating in Lab Activities and Programs.
 Students may also help develop new programs and activities as well.